Radiation Therapy for Mesothelioma

 Recent technical advances in the delivery of radiotherapy have raised some hope in the treatment management of mesothelioma sufferers.

-TomoTherapy for Mesothelioma
+What is TomoTherapy for Mesothelioma?

 TomoTherapy™, a new advanced form of radiation therapy, was developed by the company named TomoTherapy Incorporated.
 TomoTherapy™ was first available in the UK at Cromwell Hospital, a private hospital in London specialising in all cancer treatments including mesothelioma.
 More recently TomoTherapy™ has been introduced at several NHS hospitals across the UK.
 The technology of helical tomotherapy is based on the combined principles of linear accelerator (standard radiotherapy) and computed tomography (CT) technology.